harishnarain/progressive-budget/README.md

 For this assignment, the app is a progress budget tracker.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-- Enter deposits offline
-- Enter expenses offline

-When brought back online:

-- Offline entries should be added to tracker.

 ## Table of Contents

 - [Progressive Budget - Yet another budget tracker](#progressive-budget---yet-another-budget-tracker)